WebAssembly/spec/spectec/test-frontend/TEST.md

 4. Pop the value val from the stack.
 5. Assert: Due to validation, a value of value type i32 is on the top of the stack.
 6. Pop the value ({CONST I32 i}) from the stack.
+7. Push the value CONST I32 i to the stack.
+8. Push the value val to the stack.
+9. Execute the instruction TABLE.SET x.
+10. Push the value CONST I32 (i + 1) to the stack.
+11. Push the value val to the stack.
+12. Push the value CONST I32 n to the stack.
+13. Execute the instruction TABLE.FILL x.

 z ; {({CONST I32 j}) ({CONST I32 i}) ({CONST I32 n}) ({TABLE.COPY x y})} ~> TRAP
     -- if i + n > |$table(z, y)| \/ j + n > |$table(z, x)|